openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 Design Overview
 ***************

-The software architecture of corstone1000 platform is a reference implementation of Platform Security Architecture (`PSA`_) which provides framework to build secure IoT devices.
+The software architecture of Corstone-1000 platform is a reference implementation of Platform Security Architecture (`PSA`_) which provides framework to build secure IoT devices.

-The base system architecture of the platform is created from three different tyes of systems: Secure Enclave, Host and External System.
+The base system architecture of the platform is created from three different types of systems: Secure Enclave, Host and External System.
 Each subsystem provides different functionality to overall SoC.